 We vanquished the mooring this morning at 6:30 to begin our passage to Martinique.
-This was accompanied with a surprising lack of grumbling from all of us, and a smooth sail raise was followed by a fantastic breakfast of flapjacks (the British version.
+This was accompanied by a surprising lack of grumbling from all of us.
+A smooth sail raise was followed by a fantastic breakfast of flapjacks (the British version.
 So picture a homemade granola cereal bar) by Carolyn and Kyle.

 We split into watch teams shortly after that.
 Our watch team (Me, Miranda, Skye, Matt, Jules, Alex, and Steve) spent most of our watch wondering if after birds go for fish and are about to take off again, do they ever run into waves and get embarrassed and discussing the complicated history of sliced bread.